LukeSmithxyz/based.cooking/RULES.md

 Soy is banned.
 For the lulz.

-### Autuenticty, traditional, high-quality ingredients and dishes
+### Autuentic, traditional, high-quality ingredients and dishes

 Always include and prefer the name of the authentic, traditional, high-quality ingredients and dishes over the cheaper, lower-quality, mass-produced variety.